Saturday, February 28, 2026

 SIMPSON

 MR. BRANDON DWAYNE SIMPSON, 36 of Cedar Bluff, Alabama passed away unexpectedly, February 1, 2026 at his residence.
 He was born in Ft.
-Oglethorpe, Georgia, April 21, 1989, son of the late Roger Brewster and Donna Kay Simpson who survives.
+Oglethorpe, Georgia, April 21, 1989, son of Roger Brewster and Donna Kay Simpson.
 Brandon was a General Contractor by trade.

 Brandon was larger than life.
 To know him was to love him and to love him meant you were going to laugh.
 And laugh, we did, often and loudly.
 Brandon always had a story to tell and never met a stranger.
 If you bumped into Brandon at the grocery store, you walked out 45 minutes later feeling like you’d just reconnected with an old friend.
 Brandon loved his family, he loved his wife and kids and was always up for an adventure whether it was shopping for furniture or riding across a snowy mountain rescuing others who had gotten stuck.
 Brandon was one of a kind, there will never be another like him.
 If Brandon loved you, he loved you with a fierceness like no other.
 His wife, Courtney, was his best friend and he was her rock.
 A love like theirs is a once in a lifetime kind of love, the kind of love that makes you crazy in all the best ways.
 That kind of love never dies.
 The love they shared filled their lives with so much joy, they enjoyed every moment together and no moment was too small to be celebrated together.
 Although Preston and Sarah may not have shared Brandon’s last name, he loved them deeply as his own and was so proud of everything they did from Sarah’s pageants and color guard to Preston graduating high school and entering a trade.
 His eyes twinkled when he bragged on their kids, he was so excited to watch them grow and thrive.
 Brandon loved to talk, anyone that knew him knew a conversation could last anywhere from 5 minutes to 5 hours.
 And more than likely, it was going to be 5 hours.
 He loved to talk about his family, his wife, his kids, his nephews and his nieces, he was so very proud of every one of them and he loved to brag on all of their accomplishments.
 You could hear the love and pride in his voice as he’d tell you about their grades, their sports accomplishments, their jobs or even the work they were doing on a project car.
 His nephews and his nieces hung the moon if you ever asked Brandon and he kept them all laughing with little inside jokes and nicknames.
 They all loved Uncle Brandon just as much as he loved them.
 Brandon was a true Mama’s boy, looking at Brandon and his mom, you felt like you were looking at twins.
 There were very few days that went by that Brandon didn’t call his Mom.
 He usually called just to chat about his day and to make plans for the weekend.
 Brandon was always on the hunt for a good place to eat and his Mom, Roger and the rest of the family were always along for the ride.
 You could see the line of jeeps driving anywhere from 20 minutes to 2 hours for a good bite.